-You can avoid mold and decomposition of wood mulch by using cedar mulch, which resists rotting.
+By the way, you can avoid mold and decomposition of wood mulch by using cedar mulch, which resists rotting.

 One simple way to kill mold is to use vinegar.
 Fill a spray bottle with vinegar, and then spray the mold with the vinegar.

 If you are worried about this, add some water to dilute the vinegar and make it less acidic.

-In order to prevent mold from growing, you can also try to make your soil or mulch more acidic or basic.
+In order to prevent mold from growing, you can also try to make your soil more acidic or basic.
 Adding sulfur will lower the pH of soil, and adding lime (calcium carbonate) will raise the pH of soil.

-If you do opt for acidic soil or mulch to kill mold, try planting blueberries or azaleas.
-They prefer more acidic soil, and may thrive where other plants would die.
+If you do opt for acidic soil to kill mold, try planting blueberries or azaleas in that area.
+These plants prefer more acidic soil, and they may thrive where other plants would die.

-One last simple way to kill mold is to dig it up and dispose of it.
+One last way to kill mold is to dig it up and dispose of it.
 However, there are several problems with this method.

 First of all, if the mold is mature, you may spread the spores when you move it.
 This can make the mold problem in your mulch worse in the long run.

 There is also the danger of breathing in mold spores when doing this kind of work.
 Exposure to some types of mold can cause symptoms similar to a cold.

 Finally, even if you move the mold without sending the spores flying around, the mold may still take up residence wherever you dump it.
 This means that you will need to find a way to dispose of it properly.

-By now, you have a better idea of why your mulch is moldy, how mold spreads, and how to prevent it in the first place.
+Now you have a better idea of why your mulch is moldy, how mold spreads, and how to prevent it in the first place.
 You also have some ways to treat the problem if you need a quick solution.